 I am the author of the college textbook Business Writing: A Content Marketing Approach, and a master level Copyblogger Certified Content Marketer.

-I got my degree in Illinois at Shimer College, the best worst school, where we sat around octagonal tables discussing/debating classic literature and philosophy.
+I received a Bachelor’s degree in Social Sciences from Shimer College, the best worst school, where we sat around octagonal tables discussing classic literature and philosophy.
 Now I am pursuing my Masters of Mass Communication at Arizona State University’s Walter Cronkite School of Journalism and Mass Communication (expected 2019).